Updated June 2026Node.js Backends with TypeScript

 - Set up a modern Node.js + TypeScript project with ESM,

-- Validate all inbound data with Zod 4 schemas and derive static DTO types from them
+- Validate all inbound data with Zod 4 schemas and derive static DTO types from them.

-- Structure services with layered architecture and lightweight dependency injection
+- Structure services with layered architecture and lightweight dependency injection.

-- Implement type-safe database access with Drizzle, including migrations and transactions
+- Implement type-safe database access with Drizzle, including migrations and transactions.

-- Deliver end-to-end type safety with tRPC 11 and generate types from OpenAPI specifications
+- Secure APIs with JWT-based authentication and OIDC integration, and deliver end-to-end type safety with tRPC 11 and types generated from OpenAPI specifications.

 Training Materials